 The average credit quality of the bond portfolio shall be "A" or higher and the duration of the fixed income portfolio should be less than 135% of the duration of the market index defined as the Barclays U.S. Aggregate Bond Index.
-The fixed income portfolio shall be comprised of securities rated "BBB" or higher by Standard & Poors rating services with no more than 5% at cost of an investment manager's total fixed income portfolio invested in the securities of a single corporate issuer.
+The fixed income portfolio shall be comprised of securities rated "BBB" or higher by Standard & Poors rating services should be less than 15% of the entire fixed income portfolio with no more than 5% at cost of an investment manager's total fixed income portfolio invested in the securities of a single corporate issuer.